jlleongarcia/jlleongarcia/content/blog/ai-helpers.md

 {{< dropdown title="Email Challenge for ST based on MailerLite+FormBricks 👇" closed="true" >}}

+FormBricks is an open source Survey Platform.

+You can make very interesting polls and embedd them or reference them with a link into your Apps.
+The Survey Type **Link Survey** was very helpful for this case.

+It has very cool integrations, like with GSheets, which you can use:

 * **Pros**
 1. Integrated with MailerLite API
 * With MailerLite double opt-in, you will get just verified emails
+* You can use Formbricks as another EmailWall with the GSheets integration
 2. No hardcoded values in the app
 * **Cons** MailerLite Free Tier finishes at 1k subs